This review was submitted over 4 years ago, so some of the information it contains may no longer be relevant.

 There are lots of sports societies to get involved in; there's a running club that take advantage of the surrounding countryside every lunchtime.
 There are also non-sporting clubs such as the office band.
 Aside from this, there is a good summer placement group every year that want to socialise

-Computer Science, Mathematics/Statistics, Science/Research
+Computer Science, Science

 South West